JHero23/CS-2-Work/README.md

 ## Assignment
 The purpose of this assignment is to experiment and practice basic Computer Science and Engineering fundmanetals.
 Such fundamentals include:
-- Object Oriented Programming
+- Object Oriented Programming.
-- Linked List Data Structure.
+- Singly Linked List Data Structure.
+- Arrays.

 ### Acknowledgements
 [Andrew Winslow](https://github.com/andrewwinslow) for allowing me to practice on his homework assignments, supplying main.cpp, lfgqueue.h, player.h, and player.cpp to further my studies as a Computer Engineer.